File a return for bpm

-When do I file a declaration for bpm
+When do I file a return for bpm

 Are you buying a new passenger car or a new motorcycle in the Netherlands?
-If so, the importer will file a declaration and pay the bpm on your behalf.
+If so, the importer will file a return and pay the bpm on your behalf.
 Once the bpm return has been filed and the bpm paid, the RDW will issue the registration documents for your vehicle.
 After this you can use your passenger vehicle or motorcycle on public roads.

-You should file a declaration and pay bpm in the following cases:
+You should file a return and pay bpm in the following cases:

 - You buy a passenger car or motorcycle abroad.
 You wish to use the car or motorcycle on the public road in the Netherlands.

-- You buy a delivery van abroad (taken into use on or after 1 July 2005) and you do not meet the requirements of the Entrepreneurs Scheme.
-You can file the return using the bpm return form with the calculation form and notes (only available in Dutch).
+- You buy a delivery van abroad and you do not meet the requirements of the Entrepreneurs Scheme.

 - You convert a delivery van into a passenger car.
 You wish to drive it on the public road in the Netherlands.

-- You have got and use a foreign-registered passenger car, motorcycle or delivery van which was put into use on or after 1 July 2005.
+- You have got and use a foreign-registered passenger car, motorcycle or delivery van.

 - You loaned, rented or leased and use on the public road in the Netherlands a foreign-registered passenger car, motorcycle of delivery van.
 And the period laid down in the rental or lease contract is no longer than 4 years.
 In that case you only pay bpm over the rental or lease period.